Frequently asked questions

 Do you have information about services outside of Ontario?

-At this time, our information is primarily focused on finding counsellors in Ontario.
+At this time, our information is primarily focused on finding therapists in Ontario.
 The Psychotherapy Matters team will expand the focus to support mental health in Canada as resources allow.

 What is a sliding scale price?